arturdev/Structify/README.md

 ## License

 Structify is available under the MIT license.
-See the LICENSE file for more info.
+See the <a href = "https://github.com/arturdev/Structify/blob/master/LICENSE">LICENSE</a> file for more info.